mapprotocol/docs/map-protocol/consensus/ConsensusAPI.md

 ## GetProposer

-retrieves the list of validators BLS public keys that must sign a given block.
+GetProposer retrieves the proposer for a given block number (i.e. sequence) and round.

 ### example